Bell Sound Studios: Facilities

 Bell Sound Studios' 237 West 54th Street facilities eventually grew to include 60 employees, three studios, four editing rooms, five mastering rooms, and a film room.
 It was one of the first studios to allow engineers to specialize in mixing, and could be requested by a client.

 Studio A was the largest of Bell's three studios, located on the top floor and capable of recording full orchestras.
 Studio B was slightly smaller than Studio A, it could accommodate about 20 to 25 musicians and had a small vocal booth.
 Studio C could accommodate up to ten people and was used for the production of demo recordings, while Studio D was used for quadraphonic and later voice-over recordings.
 Studio B and C were located next to each other on the second floor, with the mixing and mastering rooms between the two recording rooms.

-As Bell Sound's technical director, Cronin designed the first automatic width and depth control for stereo disc mastering, and Bell Sound provided mastering and disc cutting services for songs and albums recorded elsewhere, as it did for Ray Charles' albums Modern Sounds in Country and Western Music Volume Two (September 1962).
+As Bell Sound's technical director, Cronin designed the first automatic width and depth control for stereo disc mastering, and Bell Sound provided mastering and disc cutting services for songs and albums recorded elsewhere, as it did for Ray Charles' album Modern Sounds in Country and Western Music Volume Two (September 1962).

 Cronin also designed an early magnetic tape noise reduction system, as well as the first solid-state professional recording console in the late 1950s, when vacuum tube consoles were the norm.